dineshbhagat/mac-configurations/README.md

 `go version`

 ##### Environment variables
-Your Go working directory (`GOPATH`) is where you store your Go code.
+Your Go working directory (`GOPATH`) is where you store your Go code/additional libraries.
+It is not mandatory to have your code at `go-workspace`.
 It can be any path you choose but must be separate from your Go installation directory (`GOROOT`).

 ```shell